 What began as an experiment several years ago has become an established program which, at this point, has reached out over 11,000 WSFCS students at 31 schools, screening over 26 films.
 The flexibility of the model has attracted educational and other film related business interest as well as continuing to supplement a wide range of academic disciplines.

 FWC has received funding from the NEA, Wells Fargo, Winston-Salem Arts Council and interested individuals.
 As a result, all these numbers will increase affording significantly more students the opportunity to explore, in a unique interactive setting, the relationship between the art of film and information.

 If you would like to learn more about the program, please contact Jane McKim, RiverRun’s Community Directory at (336) 724-1502 x107 or via email.
 If you would like to become a corporate sponsor of RiverRun’s Films with Class program, please email our Development Manager.

-Samples of films included in the Films With Class program:
+Samples of past films included in the Films With Class program: